 Welcome to the Hardenize blog.
-This is where we will document our journey on making the Internet a more secure place and have some fun and excitement along the way.
+This is where we will document our journey as we make the Internet a more secure place and have some fun and excitement along the way.

 We are delighted to announce Hardenize Certificate Inventory and Monitoring, a significant new feature that we’ve just released.
 It’s enabled now for all our early customers.
 Certificate renewal has long been a pain point for organizations of all sizes.
 It’s rare to find someone who hasn’t had one of their certificates expire before they are replaced.
 With Hardenize we wish to ensure that never happens to you again.
 Equally important, we also wish to help you navigate the complex world of PKI.
 READ MORE »